oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 ## Summary

-You used the Interactive Report chat assistant to surface critical open alerts by warehouse, identify the largest unreviewed replenishment gaps, organize the report by warehouse with a control break, highlight low-stock items, chart alert volume by site, and save the finished view for reuse.
+You used the Interactive Report chat assistant to triage the morning alert queue by grouping and aggregating alerts by product category, then built a visual report for the weekly review by organizing the report by warehouse with a control break, highlighting low-stock items, charting alert volume by site, and saving the finished view for reuse.
 The assistant interpreted business terms using the column context configured in Lab 4.

 ## Acknowledgements